iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 descriptionLong: |
   We can use CML to automatically retrain models whenever data, model code, or parameters change.
-In this guide we show how to create a pipeline that provisions an AWS EC2 instance to retrain a model and saves the output on a regular basis.
+In this guide we show how to create a pipeline that provisions an AWS EC2 instance to retrain a model and save the output on a regular basis.
 This way we can prevent drift by ensuring that our model always uses the latest input data.
 picture: 2015-05-01/post-image.jpeg